-Tasimelteon is used to treat non-24-hour sleep-wake disorder (non-24; a condition that occurs mainly in people who are blind in which the body's natural clock is out of sync with the normal day-night cycle and causes a disrupted sleep schedule.)
+Tasimelteon is used to treat non-24-hour sleep-wake disorder (non-24; a condition that occurs mainly in people who are blind in which the body's natural clock is out of sync with the normal day-night cycle and causes a disrupted sleep schedule) in adults.
+It is also used to treat nighttime sleep problems in adults and children 3 years of age and older with Smith-Magenis Syndrome (SMS; a developmental disorder).
 Tasimelteon is in a class of medications called melatonin receptor agonists.
 It works similarly to melatonin, a natural substance in the brain that is needed for sleep.

 How should this medicine be used?

-Tasimelteon comes as a capsule to take by mouth.
-It is usually taken without food once a day before bedtime.
+Tasimelteon comes as a capsule and as an suspension to take by mouth.
+It is usually taken without food once a day, 1 hour before bedtime.
 Take tasimelteon at the same time every night.
-If you are unable to take tasimelteon at your usual time, skip that night's dose.
+If you or your child are unable to take tasimelteon around the same time on a given night, skip that dose and take the next dose as scheduled.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take tasimelteon exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

-Swallow the capsules whole; do not open or chew them.
+Swallow the capsules whole; do not open, crush, or chew them.

 You may become sleepy soon after you take tasimelteon.
 After you take tasimelteon, you should complete any necessary bedtime preparations and go to bed.
 Do not plan any other activities for this time.

-Tasimelteon controls non-24-hour sleep-wake disorder but does not cure it.
+Tasimelteon controls certain sleep disorders, but does not cure them.
 It may take several weeks or months before you feel the full benefit of tasimelteon.
 Continue to take tasimelteon even if you feel well.
 Do not stop taking tasimelteon without talking to your doctor.